-40. Irrespective of the size of the supervisory board, it shall set up an audit committee in the case of exchange-listed companies.
-The audit committee shall be responsible for monitoring the preparations for the accounting procedures; for monitoring the work of the auditor; for the audit and preparation of the confirmation of the financial statements, of the proposal for the distribution of the profit, and of the report of the management board.

-The audit committee shall also monitor the group accounting procedures, audit any consolidated financial statements and prepare a proposal for the selection of an auditor for the financial statements and shall report on this to the supervisory board.

-Furthermore, the audit committee shall monitor the effectiveness of the company-wide internal control system, if given, of the internal audit system and of the risk management system of the company.
+- 40. An Audit Committee must be set up.
 At least one person with special knowledge meeting the company's requirements and practical experience in the area of finance and accounting and reporting must belong to the audit committee (financial expert).
-The chairperson of the audit committee or financial expert may not be a person who in the past three years has served as a member of the management board or as management-level staff or auditor of the company or has signed an auditor's opinion or for any other reason is not independent and free of prejudice.

-41. The supervisory board shall set up a nomination committee.
+The chairperson of the audit committee or financial expert may not be a person who in the past three years has served as a member of the management board or has discharged managerial duties or has served as auditor of the company or has signed an auditor's opinion or who is not independent and free of prejudice for any other reason.
+The audit committee shall be responsible for monitoring the accounting process and or monitoring the efficacy of the internal control and risk management system, the independence and the activities of the auditor of the financial statements as well as for the approval of non-audit services. - 41.
+The supervisory board shall set up a nomination committee.
 In cases of supervisory boards with no more than six members (including employees' representatives), the function may be exercised by all members jointly.
-The nomination committee submits proposals to the supervisory board for filling mandates that become free on the management board and deals with issues relating to successor planning.
+The nomination committee submits proposals to the supervisory board for filling mandates that become free on the management board and deals with issues relating to successor planning. - 42.
+The nomination committee or the entire supervisory board shall present proposals to the general meeting for appointments to the mandates on the supervisory board that have become vacant.
+L-Rule 52 must be taken into account in this context.

-- 42. The nomination committee or the entire supervisory board shall present proposals to the general meeting for appointments to the mandates on the supervisory board that have become vacant.
-In this context, the principles of C-Rule 52, especially with respect to the personal and professional qualifications of the members and a balanced composition of expert knowledge in the committee must be taken into account.
-Furthermore, the aspects of diversity of the supervisory board with respect to the internationality of the members, the representation of both genders, and the age structure shall be reasonably taken into account. - 43.
-The supervisory board shall set up a remuneration committee and the chairperson of this committee shall always be the chairperson of the supervisory board.
+43. The supervisory board shall set up a remuneration committee and the chairperson of this committee shall always be the chairperson of the supervisory board.
 Where supervisory boards have not more than six members (including employees' representatives) this function may be assumed jointly by all members.

-The remuneration committee shall deal with the contents of employment contracts with management board members, it shall ensure the implementation of the C-Rules 27, 27a and 28, and shall regularly review the remuneration policy applicable to management board members.
+The remuneration committee6 shall deal with the contents of employment contracts with management board members, it shall ensure the implementation of the C-Rules 27, 27a and 28, and shall regularly review the remuneration policy applicable to management board members.